本文へスキップします。

 • Expansion of accreditation of public qualifications

-• In addition to the existing training programs, “Strategy Realization Enhancement” for realizing TOKYO KEIKI Vision 2030 and “Coaching” training for developing subordinates are scheduled to be provided to managers.
+• In addition to the existing training programs, “Strategy Realization Enhancement” for realizing TOKYO KEIKI Vision 2030 and “Coaching” training for developing subordinates are provided to managers

-• Revision of the promotion system (introduction of a special promotion system)
+• Revision of the promotion system (implementation of a special promotion system)

 • Establishment of opportunities for dialogue between female prospective employees and female employees

-• Expansion of recruitment of people with disabilities
+• Increase of number of persons with disabilities employed at satellite offices

-• Granting of special leave for follow-up examinations (permission to use)
+• Granting of special leave for follow-up examinations based on the results of health checkups (permission to use)

 • Thorough implementation of interviews with occupational physicians for employees who work long hours